Fermat-ORG/fermat-framework/README.md

 ##### 15. Fermat should be the finacially most efficient way to move or spend the end user's money.

-* Cryto Vault for multiple wallets concept.
+* Crypto Vault for multiple wallets concept.
 * Financial AI Agents concept.